ben-allen/locale-extensions/README.md

 - [Issue tracker](/issues)

+## Motivation

+Frequently web application users need content localizaed in ways that partially diverge from the defaults used in their language or region.
+Mismatches between desired and actually delivered content can sometimes result in user frustration or annoyance &mdash; to give one common example, consider the error-prone mental math involved in converting a temperature measured in the Fahrenheit scale when one is more familiar with Celcius.
+Beyond this,  failure to deliver the desired content tailorings may result in the content becoming inaccessible or even completely unintelligible to some users.
+This may occur, for example, for users whose preferred numbering system differs from the numbering system used by default in their locale/region pair.

+In the native environment these problems do not occur, since users can specify these desired customizations in their system settings.
+However, the full amount of flexibility allowed for in the native environment is not possible in the web environment.
+This proposal defines a mechanism by making a limited subset of the Unicode Extensions for BCP 47 available for content negotiation, providing options that address some of the worst problems with incomplete localization while only exposing coarse-grained data about the users who take advantage of these improvements.

-## Introduction
+## Overview

 Unicode Extensions for BCP 47 can be used to append additional information needed to identify locales to the end of language identifiers.
 Enabling support for a subset of BCP tags can help solve problems like the ones below:

 1. Currently en-US is the typical untranslated language for software, even though en-US's region-specific formatting patterns differ from those used globally.
-As a result, often text with untranslated UI strings will be displayed in a language accessible to all users who speak English, but with temperatures represented in Fahrenheit, a scale which is confusing and unfamiliar to users from regions that use Celcius.
+As a result, often text with untranslated UI strings will be displayed in a language accessible to all users who speak English, but with temperatures represented in Fahrenheit, a scale that is confusing and unfamiliar to users from regions that use Celcius.

 2. In many regions both Latin and Arabic-Indic numerals are in common use.
 Users in these regions may find one or the other of these numbering systems not immediately intelligible, and desire content tailored to the numbering system with which they are most familiar.

 For **client-side applications**, the best way to get these preferences is through a browser API that fetches this information from the different platform-specific APIs.

-For **server-side applications**, one way to access this information is through the use of a Client Hints header on the request signalling that Unicode Locale Extensions are to be used.
+For **server-side applications**, one way to access this information is through the use of a Client Hints header on the request, signalling that Unicode Locale Extensions are to be used.

+In both of these cases the browser conveys data related to the user's operating system settings to servers, but only sends a tightly limited subset of that data.
+As currently proposed, exactly three potential locale extension settings are exposed, with each of these settings only having three possible options.
+Neither case allows for passive fingerprinting: in order to read these settings, servers must either advertise their intent to use each individual setting via an `Accept-CH` header or else issue a detectable query to the client.

 ### Common Locale Extensions
 The following table suggests a minimal set of commonly used locale extensions to be supported.
 Note that the list of supported possible values for each extension is exhaustive &mdash; limiting the range of available options to a few sensible values helps mitigate privacy and security concerns related to providing servers with preferred content tailorings.